felixdorn/twitter-stream-api/README.md

 Consume the Twitter Stream API v2 in real-time.

 This package is the spiritual successor of `fennb/phirehose`.
+It also uses some of `salsify/jsonstreamingparser` and `maxakawizard/json-collection-parser`.

 ## Getting started